 By William Valerio

 These days of protest and speaking out are also a time for reflection and looking inward.
 For many of us, the arts offer a path to healing.
-Music can be a spiritual refuge, but for me (and this should come as no surprise) it’s the visual arts that get me through.
+Music can be a spiritual refuge, but for me (and this should come as no surprise) the visual arts that get me through.

 This past Thursday, Woodmere was delighted to welcome a new work of art to our grounds, one that has been a dream for many years: Untitled (2002), a bronze root sculpture by Steve Tobin.
 Since Philadelphia is now in the “yellow phase,” we invite you to come see it for yourself—while wearing a mask and observing appropriate social distance, of course.

 While you’re at the museum, take a self-guided tour of our outdoor sculpture and ecological features, what we’re calling Woodmere’s Outdoor Wonder, or WOW for short.
 The Museum’s doors may remain closed, but there’s plenty of WOW across our six acres.
 Use your smartphone to follow the map you can find here or pick up a printed copy from the box on our front porch.
 There’s a QR code associated with every feature.
 Scan it with your smartphone’s camera to learn more and check back through the summer as the WOW evolves.